fenago/natural-language-processing-workshop/lab_guides/Lab_7.md

 website.
 The aim of this exercise is to explore how TextRank (gensim) performs on this summarization.

-**Note**

-You can find the text from the Watty Piper variation at
-<https://github.com/fenago/natural-language-processing-workshop>.
-The text from the Charles Perrault version
-can be found at <https://github.com/fenago/natural-language-processing-workshop>.

 Complete the following steps to implement this exercise: